rdeioris/AnselCapture/README.md

 To stop the capturing, just press escape or move the mouse out of the 'snap' button. (or configure your blueprint logic to stop the capturing automatically).

 If you accidentaly move the mouse out of the 'snap' button, just click again on it to continue capturing.

+Once the capturing ends, you will find the various screenshots in the user 'Videos' directory.
+Now you can assemble the frames with something like ffmpeg or your video editor of choice.

 ## Differences with the official 'Ansel' plugin